kineticstoolkit/kineticstoolkit_doc/src/kinematics_joint_angles.md

 ## Extract the series of Euler angles

-We now have a series of homogeneous matrices, from which we will now extract Euler angles corresponding to flexion and pronation.
+We now have a series of homogeneous matrices, from which we will extract Euler angles corresponding to flexion and pronation.
 We will use the [ktk.geometry.get_angles](api/ktk.geometry.get_angles.rst) function to extract these Euler angles.
-We however fist need to define the sequence of rotation for these angles.
+We, however, first need to define the sequence of rotation for these angles.
 Still following the recommendations of the International Society of Biomechanics [^1], we define the series of rotations from the arm to forearm as:

 **First rotation:** Around the humerus' z axis.
 Corresponds to a flexion (positive) or hyperextension (negative).